CreeTar/binance-earn-check/README.md

 Curently there is no api to get the currently staked amount.

-Future version will implement a web interface via vue and allow required tasks using the API (for instance redeem flexible product and move it together with spot wallet balanced to a locked stacking position):
+Future version will implement a web interface via vue and allow required tasks using the API (for instance redeem flexible product and move it together with your spot wallet balance to a locked stacking position)

+Changes:
+- use Binance API to determine current market value of assets in EUR (ie. to ensure it's worth staking)

 ```
 Assets that can be moved from Spot or Flex to Staking